 Knowing your ceiling height is key – you need room for the tree and the star or topper.

-Remember that scene in Elf?
+Remember that scene in Elf where the tree was too tall for the room?
 Don’t be that person.

 The width is also important.